Netlia/documentation/DeviceComunication/DeviceComunication.md

 #### 5th byte - message type

-Common with the message category identifies what the data part of the message will look like.
+Together with the message category, it identifies the structure of the data part of the message.

 ### Data

 The data part is divided into three categories - message acknowledgment, commands and settings.
 The following chapters describe these categories and messages they may contain.

 #### Categories - message acknowledgment